 - The U.S. resumed direct diplomatic ties with Libya after 24 years (2004)

 - Canada became the third country to legalize same-sex marriage (2005)

 - The Supreme Court of the United States upheld the Constitutionality of the Affordable Care Act that seeks to provide access to quality health care for all Americans (2012)

-Other Notable Birthdays: Mel Brooks (91) — The legendary director of comedies like Blazing Saddles, Young Frankenstein, and The Producers, Brooks belongs to an exclusive club of entertainers honored with the grand slam: an Emmy, Grammy, Oscar and Tony.
+Other Notable Birthdays: Elon Musk (47); Kathy Bates (70); Mel Brooks (92) — The legendary director of comedies like Blazing Saddles, Young Frankenstein, and The Producers, Brooks belongs to an exclusive club of entertainers honored with the grand slam: an Emmy, Grammy, Oscar and Tony.